codecombat/codecombat/docs/PRODUCT_RULES.md

 - The displayed mission number is authoritative UI state and must never be changed temporarily to render legacy guides.
 - A `jsquest:missionloaded` handler must not dispatch another `jsquest:missionloaded` event while handling the current event.
 - Renumbered legacy guides, glossary thresholds and technical terms use a pure final-ID-to-legacy-ID conversion without changing the DOM.
+- Mission execution uses the static `quest-worker.js` worker, which explicitly loads both `engine.js` and `curriculum-engine.js`.
+- The application must not globally replace or monkey-patch the browser's native `Worker` constructor.
+- The execution worker must report initialization and execution errors back to the page instead of silently waiting until timeout.
+- Concept and reading annotations run a bounded number of times after mission rendering.
+They must not use a permanent subtree observer that mutates the same observed content.

 ## Japanese reading and technical vocabulary